 The Agricultural Overlay Zone allows for the continuation of agricultural uses and agricultural support uses within the Plan Area.
 The AO Zone is superimposed over the urban zoning assigned by the Specific Plan Land Use Diagram, shown on Exhibit 4.2.
-The AO Zone is applied to the entirety of the Plan Area with the exception of the areas zoned as Open Space (VOSP and VOSN).
-Any use in the AO Zone existing and allowed at the time of annexation of the property may continue as a legal non-conforming use, pursuant to the GDP, Chapter 3.3.4, Nonconforming Uses and Structures.
+The AO Zone is applied to the entirety of the Plan Area.
+Any use in the AO Zone existing and allowed at the time of annexation of the property, yet does not conform to the AO Zone Permitted Uses defined in Section 3.4.13.2 of the GDP, may continue as a legal non-conforming use, pursuant to the GDP, Chapter 3.3.4, Nonconforming Uses and Structures.
+Uses in existence at the time of annexation or "new" uses which are consistent with the Permitted Uses shall be deemed "conforming uses," which are permitted by right in the AO zone.

 The AO Zone establishes land development requirements for any "new" agricultural and rural residential uses within the AO Zone which occurs after annexation by the City.
 It is the intent of the Specific Plan to allow existing, agricultural uses to continue, on an interim basis or in perpetuity, concurrent with development of the Specific Plan land uses by requiring buffers on the adjacent Zoned parcels.
 Buffer requirements for properties which pursue development in accordance with the Specific Plan and which abut an agricultural activity, operation or facility are addressed in the Development Standards and Regulations of the applicable zone, Tables 3.2 through 3.9 in the GDP.
-Development standards for the AO Zone are provided in Section 3.4.13 of the GDP.
+Development standards for new ag uses in the AO Zone are provided in Section 3.4.13 of the GDP.